 Foundation doctors can submit abstracts that have already been presented at other conferences.

 Abstract applications for NFDPD are only open to current F1 or F2 doctors in recognised Foundation Programmes in the UK or Malta.
 Work can be a collaboration with colleagues of other grades of training, however only current foundation doctors, including co-presenters, are eligible to present their work at NFDPD.
+There is limited capacity at the venue; however, the UKFPO are hoping to be able to accommodate co-presenters (a maximum of 1 co-presenter per presentation; a co-presenter must be a current F1 or F2 doctor).
+We will confirm nearer the time if this will be possible.

 Presentation type